The Man in the White Suit

 The Man in the White Suit is a 1951 British satirical science fiction comedy film made by Ealing Studios.
 It stars Alec Guinness, Joan Greenwood and Cecil Parker and was directed by Alexander Mackendrick.
 The film was nominated for an Academy Award for Best Writing (Screenplay) for Roger MacDougall, John Dighton and Alexander Mackendrick.

 It followed a common Ealing Studios theme of the "common man" against the Establishment.
-In this instance the hero falls foul of both trade unions and the wealthy mill owners who attempt to suppress his invention.
+In this instance the hero falls foul of both trade unions and the wealthy mill owners who attempt to suppress his invention, a fabric that never wears out.

-Mandy Miller (aged only 6) made her first film appearance in this film.

 Plot

 Sidney Stratton, a gifted research chemist and former Cambridge scholar, is obsessed with developing a fibre that never wears out and resists dirt.
 His fixation and insistence on costly laboratory facilities lead to repeated dismissals from jobs at several textile mills across Northern England.
 At Birnley Mills, where he is employed as a labourer, Stratton secretly gains access to research equipment and, through persistence, succeeds in producing a revolutionary synthetic fibre.
 A suit is tailored from the material: it is brilliantly white, as it cannot absorb dye, and faintly luminous due to traces of radioactive compounds in its structure.

 At first, Stratton is celebrated as a scientific pioneer.
-Mill owners recognise the prestige of his discovery, and the press hails his work as a breakthrough.
+Mill owners recognise the brilliance of his discovery, and the press hails his work as a breakthrough.
 However, both management and organised labour quickly grasp the broader consequences.
 If clothing made from the fibre never wears out, the textile trade will collapse once consumers purchase sufficient garments, leaving thousands unemployed and destroying the profitability of the industry.
 Industrialists attempt to coerce Stratton into relinquishing his formula, while union leaders also pressure him to suppress the invention.
 Stratton, proud of his achievement and convinced of its benefit to humanity, refuses to compromise.

-The mill owner’s daughter, Daphne Birnley, is enlisted to persuade Stratton to abandon his work in return for a £5,000 settlement.
+The mill owner's daughter, Daphne Birnley, is enlisted to persuade Stratton to abandon his work in return for a monetary settlement.
 Though initially willing, she comes to admire his integrity and instead encourages him to make his discovery public.
 Stratton, however, slowly realises that his creation has no allies: employers, workers, and even acquaintances oppose its release, fearing economic ruin.

 The film reaches its climax with Stratton pursued through the streets at night, wearing the glowing white suit.
 Chased by a mob of industrialists and workers, he appears cornered, but suddenly the fabric begins to fail.
-The chemical structure of the fibre proves unstable, and the suit disintegrates before the crowd’s eyes.
+The chemical structure of the fibre proves unstable, and the suit disintegrates before the crowd's eyes.
 Triumphant, the mob strips away the remnants, leaving Stratton in his underclothes.
 Only Daphne and Bertha, a sympathetic mill worker, express pity for his plight.

 The following morning, Stratton is dismissed from his position at Birnley Mills.
 As he gathers his belongings, he examines his laboratory notes.
 A sudden insight strikes him, and he exclaims, "I see!"
 He departs with renewed determination, suggesting he will resume his quest elsewhere.